 Unfortunately, no. Anything fixed with glue will eventually leak or crack again.
 Buy a new one, they are affordable!

 How long will it take to get to me?

 Depends on the carrier you choose!
 I work with UPS and USPS.
 Also depends if they have enough employees that day (USPS), weekends, and all that.
 You get all the tracking info from me after you purchase so you can stay on top of it.

 I live close to South Portland and would like to pickup my pottery.
 Do I still have to pay for shipping?

 Nope.
 Choose local pickup at checkout.
 Contact me about a pickup date and time.

 How do you get your mini vases so small and tiny?

 There is a family of elves that live in the studio and come out at night and work for me.
 Just kidding!
-They are thrown on the wheel individually from a small ball of clay.
+(But were you picturing their little hands and their little potters wheels?)
+The minis are thrown on the wheel individually from a small ball of clay.

 Where is your studio?

 In the basement of my house.
 So this makes for some workaholic conditions at times.
 Also, my house can get super hot in the summer when I have to fire a kiln, and very snuggly warm in the winter.